BobbyYan06/Calculator-1/README.md

-Please use this code carefully, try to help me if my code have a problem or other issues, thanks.
+Hello, this is my first miniproject and feel free to have a look and try to fix some code if you find some errors here.
+Also I will keep upload more interesting projects on Github, thanks.